Voodoo 5: Voodoo 5 5500

 The Voodoo 5 5500 comes in three flavors: a universal AGP version (AGP 1/2x, prototypes were made with AGP4x-interface) with full sideband support, PCI, and the Mac Edition, which is only available for PCI, though could run in 66 MHz PCI slots.
 The Mac Edition has dual link DVI-D and VGA-A outputs, the other versions just have one VGA-out.

-In games, the Voodoo 5 5500 is able to outperform the NVIDIA GeForce 256 and ATI Rage 128 MAXX, but unfortunately Voodoo5 5500 was late to market and was up against the new GeForce 2 GTS and Radeon DDR, both of which easily outperformed the Voodoo 5.
+In games, the Voodoo 5 5500 is able to outperform the Nvidia GeForce 256 and ATI Rage 128 MAXX, but unfortunately Voodoo5 5500 was late to market and was up against the new GeForce 2 GTS and Radeon DDR, both of which easily outperformed the Voodoo 5.

 Voodoo 5 6000

 The Voodoo 5 6000 is the unreleased high-end product in the Voodoo5 line.
 It was to use four 166 MHz VSA-100 processors, each with its own 32 MB of 166 MHz SDRAM, resulting in the first 128 MB graphics card (consisting of sixteen 8 MB chips).
 Approximately 1000+ test cards were produced.
 Because the card used more power than the AGP specification allowed for, a special power supply called Voodoo Volts had to be included with it.
 This would have been an external device that would connect to an AC outlet.
-Most of the prototype cards utilized a standard internal power supply molex power connector.
+Most of the prototype cards utilized a standard internal power supply Molex power connector.

 With regards to performance, little was known until enthusiasts were able to get pre-release hardware and run tests on it.
-The results showed that the Voodoo 5 6000 outperformed the GeForce 2 Ultra and Radeon 7500, which were the fastest iterations of the GeForce 2 and Radeon R100 lines, respectively.
+The results showed that the Voodoo 5 6000 outperformed the GeForce 2 Ultra and Radeon 7500, which were the fastest iterations of the GeForce 2 (NV15) and Radeon R100 lines, respectively.
 (It was rumored that GeForce 2 Ultra was intended to prevent 3dfx taking the lead with their Voodoo 5 6000.)
 In some cases, the 6000 was shown to compete well with the next-generation GeForce 3.

-Unfortunately, the production cost of the Voodoo5 6000 would have likely hampered its competitiveness from a profitability standpoint.
-Compared to the single-chip GeForce and Radeon cards, a Voodoo5 6000 is burdened with much redundancy and a complicated board.
-It was projected to have a US$600 price tag, considerably higher than competing parts.
-Despite its high price point, the Voodoo5 6000 would not have offered next-generation DirectX 8.0 vertex and pixel shaders that would be found in the GeForce 3 (which was intended by Nvidia to replace the short-lived GeForce 2 Ultra as its flagship product) and Radeon 8500, nor even DirectX 7 features such as hardware transform and lighting acceleration for vertices.
-The precarious financial situation of 3dfx was another factor contributing to the 6000's demise.
+The precarious financial situation of 3dfx was a factor contributing to the 6000's demise.
+But even had 3dfx survived long enough to launch the Voodoo5 6000, the production cost would have likely hampered its competitiveness from a profitability standpoint.
+Due to being burdened with much redundancy and a complicated board, particularly 128MB of RAM, it was projected to have a US$600 price tag, considerably higher than the single-chip GeForce 3 (which was intended by Nvidia to replace the short-lived GeForce 2 Ultra as its flagship product) and Radeon 8500 (US$299) which achieved similar performance in their debut releases with 64MB (although 128 MB versions were later made available).
+The Voodoo5 6000's omissions would be apparent for its price, since it did not have next-generation DirectX 8.0 vertex and pixel shaders that would be found in the GeForce 3 and Radeon 8500.

 There were five revisions of the Voodoo 5 6000: (the numbers after the model state the build week: 10 for week 10, 00 for year 2000).